8 Practical employee engagement tips (on-premise staff)

 Address it either way.
 This is what people will be talking about when you’re not around.
 If it’s an issue for them, it’s an issue for you and your business.

-Do people feel you do ENOUGH in terms of protecting their safety at work?
+Do employees feel you do ENOUGH in terms of protecting their safety at work?
 If not, ask them to think of specific occasions when they feel like their safety isn’t a top priority.

 Good leaders don’t just repeat that you care about them.
 They share how they practically show it: I.e updated safety processes, checking temperatures, furlough conditions, etc.